 Yes, and the use is a matter of preference.
-True desiccants are harvest management tools that rapidly kill above ground growth of crops and weeds.
-This allows for rapid dry down and an earlier harvest.
+True desiccants are harvest management tools that rapidly kill above ground growth of crops and weeds, allowing for rapid dry down and an earlier harvest.
 Desiccants will not give long-term weed control and any late moisture may cause both the weeds and the crop to start to re-grow.

 When would I use desiccation or pre-harvest glyphosate?

 Desiccation with products such as RegloneTM in pulses allows the crop to mature evenly for a faster harvest, which can reduce the risk of losing quality.
 Desiccation will not help immature seed to mature.
 Another reason for using Reglone TM in peas is for the control of wild buckwheat.
-Glyphosate does not work well in controlling wild buckwheat where RegloneTM does a better job.
+Glyphosate does not work well with wild buckwheat control whereas RegloneTM does a better job.